Atinos31/Speaky/README.md

 ## Footer
  The footer is positioned at the bottom of the page and it contains:

-  * feedback link - this leads to a new page with a form that can be filled to leave feedback.
+  * Contact us button - that opens with a form for users to provide feeback.
-  * A speaky logo that leads back to the main page when clicked, although on small screens its set to display none and a link to go back to the home page is displayed.
-  * Social media links
+  * Social media icons that opens on a separate page.
   * Copyright with a github link in that leads to a 404 error page.

 ## Future Features
-1. In the future , the app can have different languages implemented.
+1. In the future , the app may have different languages implemented.

-2. make it more compartible on iphones.
+2. find a well tested technology to use that is more compatible with several browsers and devices.

+3. Add more images with slide animation.

 ## [Technologies Used](#technologies-used)
 ### Languages Used